Ethical culture as a foundation for value creation

 and good governance

-Ethics and integrity is about what leaders demonstrate, prioritize and translate into decisions and systems.
+Ethics and integrity are about what leaders demonstrate, prioritise and translate into decisions and systems.
 It becomes real in everyday behavior and it shows up in how people:

 challenge decisions - even when it costs popularity